To Save and Project: The 12th MoMA International Festival of Film Preservation

 Set-Up.
 1978.
 USA.
 Directed by Kathryn Bigelow.
 Preserved by The Museum of Modern Art with support from the Celeste Bartos Fund for Film Preservation.
 17 min.

 Snake Woman.
 1977.
 USA.
 Directed by Tina L'Hotsky.
 Cinematography by Michael Oblowitz.
-Digital projection, courtesy Monday/Wednesday/Friday Video.
+Digital projection.
 15 min.

 Mongoloid.
 1977.
 USA.
 Directed by Bruce Conner.
 Music by Devo.
 4 min.